ParsaBordbar/Teaching/README.md

 The Following are the Topics that will be added in Python dir:

 - Data Structures
+- Recursive Functions
-- Search Algorithm (i.g.
+- Search Algorithms (i.g.
 Binary Search)
-- Sorting Algorithm
+- Sorting Algorithms
+- Jupytr notebook
 - numpy Library
+- Python for EveryBody DataStructures Assignments
 - regex

-- Jupytr notebook
+  And ofcourse other Examples and fun stuff!